fohlarbee/agro-link-api-node-v1/README.md

-# Chopmoni NestJS API
+# Agro-link NestJS API

 ## Description
-Chopmoni is a full suite service platform that provide vendors with a holistic platform for order management, delivery and payment.
-Target businesses are currently restaurants.
+Agro-link is a full suite service platform that provide farmers-consumers with a holistic platform for farm-orders management, delivery and payment.
+Target businesses are currently farmers and customers.
 ## Dependencies Installation

 ```bash